W. Gus LeBlanc, Headmaster Email: gleblanc@leeacademy.US

 Ollie Faulkner, Dean of Post-Graduate Students/

 Mr. Faulkner began his administrative career at Lee Academy in 2005.
-He lives in Springfield with wife Lynn and Michael (ninth grade), Matthew (seventh grade), and Cayden (first grade).
+He lives in Springfield with wife Lynn and Michael, Matthew, and Cayden.
 The Faulkners’ daughter, Caitlin ’10, lives and works in Bangor.
 Mr. Faulkner taught mathematics for nineteen years at various schools in Maine, and has coached several sports, including basketball.
 Formerly, he was a Tech Prep liaison for community colleges around the state and served as an adjunct faculty member for both Eastern Maine Community College and Kennebec Valley Community College.
 As Dean of Post-Graduate Studies and Campus Operations, he coordinates all transportation, daily scheduling and operations, and works with local districts and other sending units to do so.
 He works closely with the Director of Maintenance to ensure campus care and preservation needs are handled, and with the Director of Dining Services.
 He is also the school’s liaison for special education services and workplace and campus safety.
 Along with coach and program director Igor Vrzina, he manages all facets of the Post-Graduate program.
 Mr. Faulkner graduated from Maine Central Institute, then the University of Maine, with a Bachelor’s Degree in Education.
 In addition to his administrative roles here at L.A., he is also Secretary to the Board of Trustees, Chairman of the Safety Committee at Lee Academy, and Chairman of the Executive Committee of Group Trust for Insurance, an organization that serves Lee Academy and nineteen other member institutions.
 He is past Director of the Eastern Maine Math Consortium for the State of Maine.

 Randy Harris ’80, Athletic Director/Coach/